proto-aiken-13/tp/docs/team/lsyurea.md

 ### Enhancements Implemented
 - Updated test coverage of all the classes, including attendance taking, add command, delete command, edit command, find command, list command, mark command such that it goes to 78%.
-- Making the commands optional, so that the user can choose to use the commands or not.
+- Making the fields in add and edit optional except for name.
 - Group students by classes.
 - Add a new group attribute that allows the user to add group and edit group students are in.
-- Make commands optional.
-- Modify help command to show the link to the User Guide.
+- Modify help command to show the link to the User Guide and upon pressing, navigates to the link.
+- Mark attendance for groups of students at the same time.
+- Unmark attendance for groups of students at the same time.

 ### Contributions to the User Guide (UG)